SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 Fluttershy took a deep breath, *you got this.*

-Fluttershy achieved her small victory, "I like mares too."
+Fluttershy achieved her small victory, "I like mares too," she said speaking at normal volume.

 Rainbow Dash and Pinkie's mouth were agape, both ponies surprised.